sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/index.md

 ### Permission updates

-Each permission mechanism is going to update only it's own data.
+Each permission mechanism is going to update only its own data.
 This means, that permission syncing is not going to touch permissions created by explicit permissions API and vice versa.
-We consider webhooks permissions as part of the permission syncing mechanism as well, since it's using the same underlying database operations.
+We consider webhooks permissions as part of the permission syncing mechanism as well, since it is using the same underlying database operations.

 What the above paragraph means is, that when an updated set of accessible repositories for a user is given via permission sync, it will replace the existing set of synced permissions for that user, but not the explicit permissions.